diagrams/diagrams-doc/doc/manual.rst

 specialized functionality for drawing arrows.
 Note that arrows are drawn with scale-invariant heads and tails (see `Scale-invariance`_).
 Arrows can be used to connect various things including literal points, named subdiagrams, or their traces.
+For more detailed information, examples, and exercises, see the `Arrows tutorial`__.

-One may use the functions:
+To create arrows, one may use the functions:

 * `arrowBetween` to connect points;

 * `connect` to connect diagrams;

+* `connectOutside` to connect points on the boundary (trace) of diagrams (for an example, see the `symmetry cube`__ example in the gallery);

+__ /gallery/SymmetryCube.html

-* `connectPerim` to connect points on the traces of diagrams;
+* `connectPerim` to connect points on the traces of diagrams at particular external angles;

 * `arrowAt` to place an arrow at a point.

-.. container:: todo

-  Add a paragraph about connectOutside and refrence the Symmetry cube in the gallery.

 .. class:: dia-lhs